da99/boxomojo/README.md

                 and the last value is returned.
                 It is equivalent to: run { [<>] update: ^[]^  }

-          { }   Anonymous function.

           [ ]   A list.
 Known as Array in other languages.
+(This is not a linked list.
+It is named "list" because Boxomojo is meant for humans, not programmers.)

-         x[ ]x  A box.
+          { }   A box.
 Think of it a Hash/Dictionary that is also an object.
+                Example:
+                {
+                   a = "some val"
+                   b = "other val"
+                   c = 123
+                }

           "s"       String.
 Delimiters:  " "
          &[ ]&      String.
 Example:  &[ my "crazy" $!@#%^&* 'string' ]&